lf-/gankra.github.io/blah/compact-unwinding/index.md

 in the executable), so a compression scheme is needed.

 DWARF CFI achieves compression by allowing entries in the table to be a *diff* on a base entry that covers a range of instructions.
-The simplest and most effecient diff is just *not having a new entry*.
+The simplest and most efficient diff is just *not having a new entry*.
 Unless a new rule is introduced at an address, the previous rule applies.